How to Conduct Your Oral Histories

 - If you can’t find someone else, please let me know and we will figure out a different assignment.
 Your grade will not be negatively impacted.
 Your grade will NOT be impacted.

 - Both you and the interviewee must sign and date the consent form.

 - Typing your name is not sufficient to donate the oral history.

-- They MUST write their own signature.
+- They MUST write or electronically sign their own signature.